-- A-dog-named-Missile returns (though not the same Missile) in Ghost Trick as a full-on main character, this time with additional Pomeranianness.
+- A dog named Missile returns (though it's not the same Missile) in Ghost Trick as a full-on main character, this time with additional Pomeranianness.

 - Naughty Dog, creators of Crash Bandicoot, Jak and Daxter, Uncharted, and The Last of Us (and Way Of The Warrior, but we're better off for forgetting it) originally had a mascot in the form of Morgan, the dog of one of the team's developers, before Crash would replace him.

 - When Morgan passed away, he actually got a touching tribute in Jak II: Renegade as an Easter Egg.

 - The company has since credited the company dogs in every game as "mascots, morale-boosters and food patrol", sometimes with photos.

 - In Fallout, a dog named Sasha appears at the Cathedral.
 Sasha is named after Interplay Entertainment producer, Vince Denardo's dog.

 - Most games produced by Skip Limited—including Chibi-Robo, Gift Pia, and Captain Rainbow—include a black-and-white dog named Tao, who frequently has a lazy and hungry personality.
 Tao was a real dog belonging to one of their head game designers.
 Even though he passed away in 2009, Skip still features a few hidden references to him in their games.